Towards Interactive Logic Programming

-{\bf Abstract}: Linear logic programming uses provability as the basis for computation.
-In the operational semantics based on provability, executing the additive-conjunctive goal $G_1 \adc G_2$ from a program $\Pscr$ simply terminates with a success if both $G_1$ and $G_2$ are solvable from $\Pscr$.
-This is an unsatisfactory situation, as a central action of $\adc$ -- the action of choosing either $G_1$ or $G_2$ by the user -- is missing in this semantics.
+{\bf Abstract}: Adding interaction to logic programming is an essential task.
+Expressive logics such as linear logic provide a theoretical basis for such a mechanism.
+Unfortunately, none of the existing (linear) logic languages can model interactions with the user because they uses provability as the sole basis for computation.
+In the operational semantics based on provability, executing the additive-conjunctive goal $G_0 \adc G_1$ from a program $\Pscr$ simply terminates with a success if both $G_0$ and $G_1$ are solvable from $\Pscr$.
+This is an unsatisfactory situation, as a central action of $\adc$ -- the action of choosing either $G_0$ or $G_1$ by the user -- is missing in this semantics.

 We propose to modify the operational semantics above to allow for more active participation from the user.
 We illustrate our idea via \muprolog, an extension of Prolog with additive goals.

 {\bf keywords:} interaction, logic programming, linear logic, computability logic.